 Once your item sells, print off the shipping label right away, or, make a plan to swing by your local U.S. Postal Service, FedEx, or UPS location as soon as possible.
 Print the item invoice if you can, as it’s a nice touch if you can tuck it into the box.
 Then … send that sucker as soon as possible.
 You’ll earn bonus love through reviews on Geartrade and garner extra street cred by shipping quickly.

 Buyers, know the realities of holiday shipping: buy early.

-To everyone taking a stand keeping gear out of the landfills: we salute you.
+To all those taking a stand keeping gear out of the landfills this year: we salute you.
 And we hope these instructions make it easier than ever to earn money or save money through Geartrade.

 Beth Lopez is a seasoned writer and creative director who loves to tell tales of adventure and discovery—and finds writing a powerful way to give a voice to people, causes, and places.
 Beth runs amok in the Wasatch mountains when untethered from her computer.
 She believes there’s no such thing as a bad ski day and considers animals her favorite people.
 Don’t tell her mother about her Instagram mountaineering photos.